xglover410/module-ux-terry/README.md

 2. Add a media query rule to your CSS so that when the client's screen falls below that breakpoint, the document's root `font-size` is set to absolute, rather than relative units.
 Play around with the breakpoint and font-size settings until you find the text scaling in a pleasant and readable way.

+3. It's common to see media queries used to remove less-important content for devices with smaller screens, in order to reduce clutter.
+Write a media query which removes any buttons from the page when the user's device is a mobile phone (you may need to look up common mobile screen sizes).

 For a deep dive into the subject of responsive typography and media queries, a great resource can be found [here](https://www.smashingmagazine.com/2016/05/fluid-typography/).

 ### Implementing SASS Variables